tracebox/tracebox/README.md

         {
             "hop"           : "Corresponding TTL/hop limit",
-            "from"          : "IP address of that hop", "name"          : "Name of the hop [Optional]", "Modifications" : [
+            "from"          : "IP address of that hop", "delay"         : "Delay between the probe and the reply (usec)", "name"          : "Name of the hop [Optional]", "Modifications" : [
                 // if tracebox was called with -v :